 I often comfort bake when it’s cold and since embarking on this healthy eating journey I don’t have so much appetite for sweet baked things as I used too.
-In fact, I’ve got a long list of savoury recipes in a queue and hardly any sweet ones!
+In fact, I’ve got a long list of savory recipes in a queue and hardly any sweet ones!
 I’m going to have to work on that a bit in the next few days.

 Baked with buckwheat, ground almonds and flaxseed it’s a gluten-free bread and also vegan.
 The butternut squash binds it nicely together and makes a nice moist loaf.